CrimsonSunrise/Blaze-Automator/readme.md

 <a href="https://www.buymeacoffee.com/crimsonsunrise" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/purple_img.png"/></a>

 This project uses Selenium as the browser automation library.
-Install it before using ```pip install selenium```.
+Install it using ```pip install selenium```.

 We're using Chrome Webdriver as the browser but you can use whatever driver you want, just change the code.